 How Reddit’s Voting System Affects Content Ranking

 Reddit uses an aggregated score to determine how content ranks on a subreddit’s feed.
-The score is calculated as:

 Post Score = Upvotes - Downvotes